helidon-io/helidon/docs/se/grpc/server.md

 ## Overview

-The Helidon gRPC server provides a framework for building [gRPC](http://grpc.io/) applications.
+The Helidon gRPC server provides a framework for building [gRPC][grpc] applications.
 While it supports deploying any standard gRPC service that implements the `io.grpc.BindableService` interface—including those generated from Protobuf IDL files—it also allows a degree of customization.

 Using the Helidon gRPC framework to implement your services offers several advantages: